Laniakea-elixir-it/Documentation/source/admin_documentation/vpn/vpn.rst

       sudo ./openvpn-install.sh

-   During the script execution, **select the following options when prompted**:
+   During the script execution, **be sure that the following options were selected**:

    - **Protocol:** TCP
    - **Port:** 1194 (default)